romzorus/dux-standard/README.md

 - [ ] modules to handle Android and IOT devices
 - [ ] log generation : what is applied when on what, syslog interaction, ability to generate JSON content (for log aggregators for example)
 - [ ] mode pass-on-demand (TaskList applied only when asked) VS watcher (TaskList applied on a regular basis by the Controller/Worker) VS agent (exec with an Assignment embedded in Controlled Host which regularly applies it on localhost)
+- [ ] agent version : dux running on a Host as a service, regularly retrieving TaskList from a local file, a remote host or a URL (git repo) and applying it to localhost -> pull mode : the controlled Host are actually the ones that fetch TaskList and apply it to themselves, instead of waiting for a Worker node to take care of them (push)

 ## License
 Licensed under the Apache License, Version 2.0 (the "License");